flatpak/flatpak-docs/docs/sandbox-permissions.rst

 Filesystem access
 `````````````````

-It is common for applications to require access to different parts of the host filesystem, and Flatpak provides a flexible set of options for this.
+It is common for applications to require access to different parts of the host filesystem,and
+Flatpak provides a flexible set of options for this.
 Some examples include:

-- ``--filesystem=host`` - access all files on the host
+- ``--filesystem=host`` - access normal files on the host, not including host os or system internals described below
 - ``--filesystem=home`` - access the user's home directory
 - ``--filesystem=/path/path`` - access specific paths
 - ``--filesystem=xdg-download`` - access a specific XDG folder